Ambiguous breakpoint resolution

 Enabling ambiguous breakpoint resolution

 By default, ambiguous breakpoints are disabled.
-To enable this in a debugger session, run the this command in the WinDbg console:
+To enable this in a debugger session, run this command in the WinDbg console:

 dx @$debuggerRootNamespace.Debugger.Settings.EngineInitialization.ResolveAmbiguousBreakpoints = true;